 Hardy echoes abound in Frost as do ones from Emerson, Defoe, and Thoreau.
 Frost has written that both Thoreau's Walden and Defoe's Robinson Crusoe, informed his poem "Directive."
 Frost explains that: "Crusoe was cast away; Thoreau was self-cast.
 Both found themselves sufficient.
 No prose writer has ever been more fortunate in subject than these two.
 I prefer my essay in narrative form.
 In Walden I get it and always near the height of poetry."
 There are also Grail allusions and a paraphrase of St. Mark in "Directive."

-Ray Stannard Baker is a less well acknowledged source for a Frost poem.
+Scholar David Cody, in a conversation, pointed out Ray Stannard Baker as a less well-acknowledged source for a Frost poem.
 A journalist and political muckraker, Baker published a series of "adventures in contentment" under the pen name David Grayson."
 Chapter five in the first of a series of nine books is entitled "The Axe-Helve."
 The country woodsman in the narrative breaks his old axe handle, obtains the right hickory sapling stick, after some search, lets it season, then goes about making himself a new helve.
 "Making an axe-helve," the narrator says, "is like writing a poem" insofar as a poet uses the material for a poem after long thought—"seasoned in the upper garrets of the mind for long and long, then it must be brought down and slowly cared into words, shaped by emotion, polished with love.
 Else it is no true poem."
 The woodsman in Frost's "The Axe-helve" has help from a French Canadian, while in the Grayson piece the helper comes in the guise of a "Scot preacher" with whom he discusses comparative merits of axes and helves and "the science of felling trees. . . until a listener would have thought that the art of the chopper included the whole philosophy of existence."
 An important moment occurs in Grayson's story when the preacher and the narrator compare the old axe-helve, which has been made on a machine, to the unfinished helve leaning against the wall.

 The two narratives aren't entirely alike.
 In Grayson's, a second woodsman comes by when the handle is finished, and having "no poetry in his soul" and unable to "understand the philosophy of imperfection nor the art of irregularity," he finds fault with the work.
 For a week the narrator leaves the helve standing in the corner, then one morning accepts its imperfections to the degree that he decides to fasten his old axe to the new helve.
 "A work must prove itself," he says, resting afterwards "in the glorious perfection of the forenoon.
 Not alike in plot is what I meant to say."
 The rest of Grayson's narrative, however, is uncannily similar in its implications to Frost's notions of art, to nature's possible perfection, and, well, to human downfall—embodied in the metaphor for the helve standing against the wall as Eden's snake.